Recent Highlights

 Bio

-In January of 2018, Charlotte joined Lonesome Traveler – a concert tour where the cast performed the history of folk music, starting with Woody Guthrie and ending with songs by the likes of Bob Dylan, Joni Mitchell and Joan Baez.
-While on the road, folk legends including Tom Chapin, George Grove (Kingston Trio), Peter Yarrow and Paul Stookey (both of Peter, Paul and Mary) performed with the cast at various venues.
+In January of 2018, Charlotte joined Lonesome Traveler – a national concert tour where the cast performed the history of folk music, starting with Woody Guthrie and ending with songs from Bob Dylan, Joni Mitchell and Joan Baez.
+While on the road, folk legends including Tom Chapin, George Grove (Kingston Trio), Peter Yarrow and Noel Paul Stookey (both of Peter, Paul and Mary) performed with the cast at various venues.

-Charlotte released her debut EP “To New York, with Love” in June 2018, which received positive recognition from newspapers, music blogs and playlists worldwide.
-She paired the release with a kick-off performance at New York’s famed 54 Below, and began playing her original music at venues across the city.
-After her debut success, Charlotte released a number of singles, as well as a five-song EP (produced by Nashville-based Mitch Dane) entitled “Sputnik.”
-In the spring of 2019, Charlotte embarked on her first fully-acoustic tour, performing in over fifteen different cities across the United States, including Nashville, Austin and Baltimore.
+Charlotte released her debut EP, TO NEW YORK, WITH LOVE in June 2018, which received positive recognition from media and was programmed on playlists worldwide.
+She paired the release with a kick-off performance at New York’s famous club 54 Below and began playing at venues across the city.
+After her debut success, Charlotte released a number of singles, as well as a five-song EP (produced by Nashville-based Mitch Dane) entitled SPUTNIK.
+In the spring of 2019, Charlotte embarked on her first acoustic tour, performing in over fifteen different cities across the United States, including Nashville, Austin and Baltimore.

-Charlotte released her first full-length album, “Songs For My Next Ex,” in December of 2020.
-The eight-part “story album” takes the listener through the highs and lows of a tumultuous, yet transformative, relationship.
-The album received rave reviews from both national and international press.
-It was after this release that Charlotte decided to move out of New York City and become an official Music City resident.
+Charlotte released her first album, SONGS FOR MY NEXT EX, in December of 2020.
+The collection, which takes the listener through the highs and lows of a tumultuous, yet transformative, relationship, received rave reviews globally from the press.
+Shortly after the release, Charlotte decided to move out of New York City to Nashville.

 Partnering with Charlotte Avenue Entertainment in June 2022, Morris released a deeply personal song about addiction and PTSD, “Good Kind of Hurt,” with the hope of spurring more conversation around the difficulties and misunderstandings of mental illness.
 She followed up that success with her nostalgia-filled, folk-driven, single “Tennessee”, and then, “Your Number One”, a driving song of empowerment.
 All of these singles led up to the release of Wild Child, Charlotte’s 2nd studio album, which took the industry by storm in September 2023.
 The album, personal, vulnerable, and authentic, has impacted listeners worldwide; from live television and radio performances, to extensive radio play in the Netherlands, the UK, and more, the album serves as an example of just how powerful music can be.

 In Spring of 2024, Charlotte hit the road for a 30-city international tour, wowing audiences with her captivating stage presence and conversational show dynamic.
-While on the road, Charlotte come to the realization that it was time to return to her roots and head back to Philadelphia.
-Back on the east coast, with another album on the way and her eyes already on the next tour, it’s clear things are just getting started for this rising artist.
+While spending most of 2024 on the road touring her album across North America to 30+ cities, Charlotte came to the realization that it was time to head back to her roots and return to the east coast.

 Photos